Syrian–Turkish border clashes during the Syrian civil war: May 2013 Akçakale incident

-May 2013 Reyhanli bombing
+May 2013 Reyhanlı bombing

-On 11 May 2013, two car bombs exploded in the Turkish city of Reyhanli, killing at least 40 and injuring over 100.
+On 11 May 2013, two car bombs exploded in the Turkish city of Reyhanlı, killing at least 40 and injuring over 100.
 Turkish residents of the town reportedly attacked Syrian refugees and automobiles with Syrian license plates following the bombing.

 September 2013 Syrian helicopter shot down

 On 16 September 2013, Turkish fighter jets that took off from Malatya Erhaç Air Base shot down a Syrian Mi-17 helicopter that violated Turkish airspace according to vice prime minister Bülent Arınç.

 January 2014 incident on Syrian border near Qamishli

 Five Syrian Kurds were killed while crossing the border into Turkey on 20 January 2014.
 Zahir Mulla and Muhammad Ahmad were killed along with other three men (whose identities couldn't be identified), when Turkish border guards opened fire.
 Others, who accompanied the victims, were hardly beaten by the Turkish guards.

 March 2014 Turkish shootdown of a Syrian aircraft

 On 23 March 2014, Turkish fighter jets shot down a Syrian warplane.
-The Syrian Arab Republic claims that its aircraft was in Syrian airspace on a mission to attack rebel held areas in the city of Latakia when it was shot down by Turkey in an act of "blatant aggression."
+The Syrian Arab Republic claims that its aircraft was in Syrian airspace on a mission to attack rebel held areas in the city of Latakia when it was shot down by Turkey in an act of "blatant aggression".
 The Syrian pilot successfully ejected from the aircraft.
-Turkish Prime Minister Erdoğan stated that Turkish F-16s shot down the aircraft for violating Turkish airspace and said that the Turkish "response will be heavy if you violate our airspace."
+Turkish Prime Minister Erdoğan stated that Turkish F-16s shot down the aircraft for violating Turkish airspace and said that the Turkish "response will be heavy if you violate our airspace".